G8GYW/g8gyw.github.io/readme.md

 [PCB bottom](pcb%20layout%20bottom_v3.pdf)

+Everyone has their own favourite method for making PCBs.
+I use a laser printer, toner transfer paper, a laminating machine and ferric chloride.
+When both sides are etched and the board is drilled I use an electroless tin plate solution to protect it from tarnishing.

-Start by soldering the surface mount components on the bottom side.
+Start the assembly by soldering the surface mount components on the bottom side.
 You will need a soldering iron with a fine tip, some 0.5mm diameter solder wire, flux and strong reading glasses.
 The Schottky diodes are particularly small and it's difficult to see the polarity marking.
 Finish off by fitting the connectors